Love the One You're With: Nurturing your child's unique temperament

 5. Look in the mirror.

 Often what drives us crazy about our child is something we can't acknowledge about ourselves.
 If we think our child is obstinate, we might want to look at who he's pushing up against.
 It takes two to have a power struggle.
 If we think she's a "drama queen," is that because we had to "cut off" our own big feelings when our parents told us to stop over-reacting?
 Intentionally softening our reaction to our child often has the effect of uncovering and healing our own triggers.

 Children need to know that they don’t make mistakes because they are bad, but because they are human, and, in many cases, because they are children.
 This is especially important when she slips and feels bad about her progress.

 “I know you didn’t mean to yell at your friend when you got upset.
 You’ve been working hard not to lose your temper.
 I had a hard time managing my temper when I was eight too.
-It will get easier as you get older.”
+It will get easier as you keep practicing.”

 7. Be patient.